Kitty Wells: 1953–1969: Career peak

 Wells continued to put much of herself into her songs throughout her career, inspiring other female country singers to record risky material, as well.
 Loretta Lynn was one of her followers in this sense when she recorded "Don't Come Home A Drinkin' (With Lovin' on Your Mind)" in 1967.
 Dolly Parton's 1968 recording "Just Because I'm a Woman", like "Honky Tonk Angels", questioned the male-female double standard.

 Wells entered the 1960s on top with the songs "Heartbreak U.S.A." and "Day into Night".

 "Heartbreak USA" peaked at number one on the Billboard Country Chart and became her third and final number-one hit.
 The follow-up, "Day Into Night", was a top-10 hit the same year.
-Owen Bradley continues as Wells' producer in the 1960s.
+Owen Bradley continued as Wells' producer in the 1960s.
 Bradley produced some of the biggest-selling country crossover singers of the time.
 The well-known Nashville Sound vocal group The Jordanaires can be heard backing Wells on her big country hit from 1961 "Heartbreak USA".

 In the early '60s, Wells continued to have top-10 hits frequently.

 In 1962, Wells had three Top 10 hits with "Will Your Lawyer Talk to God", "Unloved Wanted", and "We Missed You".
 Beginning in 1964, Wells' albums began to chart the Top Country Albums chart, starting with the LP Especially for You.
 Some of Wells' albums peaked within the top 10 on that chart.
 That same year, Wells' singles began to return to the top 10 with "This White Circle on My Finger" and "Password", both of which peaked at number seven on the Billboard Country Chart.
 In 1965, Wells had her last top-10 hit with "Meanwhile, Down At Joe's", and in 1966, Wells then had her final top-20 hit with "It's All Over But the Crying", which peaked at number 14 on the country charts.

 During the late 1960s and 1970s, Wells managed to have a string of minor hits and remained a popular concert attraction.
 She continued with a string of top-40 hits nearly until the end of the decade with her last top-40 single, "My Big Truck Drivin' Man", in 1968.
 In 1968, Wells recorded a duet album with husband Johnnie Wright called We'll Stick Together.
 Wells also reunited with Red Foley at the end of the decade for a studio album.
 Her albums continued to chart the Top Country Albums chart until 1969 with Guilty Street.

 Wells became the first female country star to have her own syndicated television show, with her husband in 1969, The Kitty Wells/Johnnie Wright Family Show, which also featured appearances by their children, including actor Bobby Wright.
 The program could not compete, though, against shows starring more contemporary male artists such as Porter Wagoner and Bill Anderson, and only ran for one year.